February is heart month – a reminder to everyone to think about cardiovascular health and that includes our pets!

 3. Collapse or fainting

 When the heart isn’t working properly it isn’t efficiently pumping oxygen to the brain and this can lead to fainting.
-In dogs it usually occurs after exercise and can sometimes be brought on by coughing.
+It usually occurs after exercise and can sometimes be brought on by coughing.

 Pay attention if your dog is sleeping or resting more and tires more quickly when they are on walks and when they exercise.